-During last week’s online conference, “Privacy in the Digital Age,” librarians from around the country talked about how libraries can better protect and educate their students and patrons about living online safely.
-In his keynote speech, James LaRue, the Director of Intellectual Freedom at the American Library Association, told the story of a librarian who didn’t know how to respond to a police request for information about what one of her students had been reading in the library.
+During last week’s “Privacy in the Digital Age” conference, librarians from around the country discussed how libraries can better protect and educate their students and patrons about living online safely.
+In his keynote speech, Director of Intellectual Freedom at the American Library Association James LaRue, told the story of a librarian who didn’t know how to respond to a police request for information about what one of her students had been reading in the library.

 Librarians have a long history of providing a safe space and guidance for private research.
 It’s part of every citizens rights to be able to learn about whatever public information they’d like, without answering to a third party.
 But today, loads of information about us is logged online everyday as we leave a digital footprint on each site that we visit.
 So what roles do librarians continue to play in protecting their online readers and researchers?